 “Then He said to them, ‘Why do you sleep?
 Rise and pray, lest you enter into temptation'” (Luke 22:46).

 IF WE’RE NOT AS WIDE-AWAKE AND EARNEST IN OUR EFFORTS TOWARD GOD AS WE SHOULD BE, IT’S IMPORTANT TO ASK OURSELVES WHY THIS IS SO.
 There are many possibilities, obviously, but the following four reasons explain why most of us are so complacent.
-On an ordinary day, we don’t take God more seriously because:
+On an ordinary day, here is why we don’t take God more seriously:

-WE DON’T THINK WE NEED TO.
+We don’t think we need to.
 At the doctrinal level, perhaps we believe that our salvation is assured no matter what we do.
-As we see the Scriptures, diligence and devotion to God are non-issues; human effort is not necessary for spiritual maturity.
+According to this view of the Scriptures, diligence and devotion to God are non-issues; human effort is not necessary for spiritual maturity.

 “No one keeps up his enthusiasm automatically.
 Enthusiasm must be nourished with new actions, new aspirations, new efforts, new vision” (Anonymous).